What's the problem?

 Arc \(\color{#a585ff}{CH}\color{#737373} = \frac{\color{#ffffff}P\color{#737373}}{\color{#e3a0cd}4}\)

-Going ahead, we can predict the average distance for any square,
+Now we can predict the average distance for any square.

-For square of side 1, it is P/4 and for side 2, it is P/2..
-In general, for a square whose side as length L, the average distance between it's center and a point on it's perimeter is
+For side length 1, it is P/4; for side length 2, it is P/2.
+In general, for a square with side length L, the average distance between its center and a point on its perimeter is

 \(\color{#ffffff}\frac{P}{4}\color{#737373} \times \color{#e3a0cd}L\)